 Whether you wish to lose a few pounds or not, nursing taxes your reserves.
 You burn more calories when you nurse, as the milk requires calories and nutrients that come from your body to provide for your baby.

 So it makes sense that you will lose a bit of weight when you nurse.

 To learn more about the research of nursing and weight loss, you may find this study of interest to you.

 5. Nursing reduces the mother’s risk of disease

-The amount of time a woman nurses is connected to a reduced risk of ovarian cancer and cancer of the nursing area.
+The amount of time a woman nurses is connected to a reduced risk of ovarian cancer and cancer in the nursing area.

-Additional benefits of nursing has shown to also reduce the risks of:
+Additional benefits of nursing have shown to also reduce the risks of: